megu5202/Paper/paper.md

 Final Release
 -------------
 In the Final Release stage the Spec Lead submits the Specification to the Program Management Office for publication as the Proposed Final Draft.
 The Reference Implementation (RI) and Technology Compatibility Kit (TCK) must then be completed, and the RI pass the TCK.
 The Specification, RI, and TCK are then submitted to the Program Management Office, then to the Expert Committee for final approval.
 [1]

 Changes to the Java Language Specification (JLS) include changes in the grammar of the langauge to facilitate C++-style template syntax, but with more advanced features such as polymorphism and generic derivations.

 Changes to API include changes in the Java Collections Framework (JCF) to include support for Java Generics, and to the Class class to allow for safer reflection.

-**when the final proposal was accepted...September 30, 2004 (source?)**
+**when the final proposal was accepted...September 30, 2004 [3]**

 **what the final accepted form of the proposal was...**

-<br>**(need info here)**
+The three main benifits that came out of adding generic types is Type Safety, Less explicit casts, More declariative API's, and encourages code reuse.

 Maintenance